History of Kentucky: World wars and interwar period (1914–1945)

 Although violence against blacks declined in the early 20th century, it continued – particularly in rural areas, which also experienced other social disruption.
 African Americans were remained second-class citizens in the state, and many left the state for better-paying jobs and education in Midwestern manufacturing and industrial cities as part of the Great Migration.
 Rural whites also moved to industrial cities such as Pittsburgh, Chicago and Detroit.

 World War I and the 1920s

 Like the rest of the country, Kentucky experienced high inflation during the war years.
-Infrastructure was created, and the state built many roads to accommodate the increasing popularity of the automobile.
+Infrastructure was created, and the state built many roads in tandem with the increasing use of the automobile.
 The war also led to the clear-cutting of thousands of acres of Kentucky timber.

 The tobacco and whiskey industries had boom years during the 1910s, although Prohibition (which began in 1920) seriously harmed the state's economy when the Eighteenth Amendment was enacted.
 German citizens had established Kentucky's beer industry; a bourbon-based liquor industry already existed, and vineyards had been established during the 18th century in Middle Tennessee.
 Prohibition resulted in resistance and widespread bootlegging, which continued into mid-century.
 Eastern Kentucky rural and mountain residents made their own liquor in moonshine stills, selling some across the state.